Come si determina lo spessore dei filati: guida completa al titolo Nm

 • needles: 6-10

-Common mistake: thinking that Nm = actual thickness
+Common mistake: thinking Nm = actual thickness

 ❌ Wrong

-• by working the sample
+• working the swatch

-• by washing it
+• washing it

-• by observing the fiber's behavior
+• observing the fiber's behavior

 Professional advice